Evidence for Quantum Stripe Ordering in a Triangular Optical Lattice

-To conclude, we have obtained unequivocal evidence for the spontaneous rotational symmetry breaking of a superfluid phase in the $p$-orbitals of a triangular optical lattice, which manifests a spontaneous interaction induced nematic orbital ordering.
+To conclude, we have obtained unequivocal evidence for the spontaneous rotational symmetry breaking of an unconventional BEC in the $p$-orbitals of a triangular optical lattice.
 The observed momentum spectra, according to which the atoms predominantly choose to condense in two of three possible $M$-points, agree with the theoretically predicted coexistence of a quantum stripe phase with a loop current order.
-Observations combined with mean-field considerations indicate that the observed nematic phase breaks TRS.
-Our findings show remarkable differences as compared to the chiral superfluidity obtained in square~\cite{Wirth2011} and hexagonal bipartite optical lattices~\cite{Wang2021}, where the lattice rotational symmetry is preserved and no bond currents arise between adjacent sites.
-The realized exotic superfluid phase implements a bosonic analog to the intertwined orders in condensed matter systems and advances our understanding of fundamental physics in correlated quantum materials.
+Observations combined with mean-field considerations indicate that the observed phase breaks TRS.
+In summary, the realized exotic phase implements a bosonic analog to the intertwined orders found in certain electronic condensed matter systems.
+The ability to mimic intertwined orders in a well-controlled environment offers an opportunity to deepen our understanding of the underlying physics in correlated quantum materials.
 The achieved long phase coherence in a pure $p$-orbital band could also pave the way to achieve the preparation of strongly correlated states with orbital degrees of freedom~\cite{Tokura2000}, for example, unconventional orbital Mott phases~\cite{Li2016}.

 \onecolumngrid \thefigure{S\arabic{figure}} \theequation{S\arabic{equation}} \makeatletter [1]{\romannumeral #1} [1]{\expandafter\@slowromancap\romannumeral #1@} \makeatother